creativenucleus/bytejammer/explainer.md

 [setup server]
 -> There's a setup panel for server
--> The client can set up an identity so they can be identified by the server -> Bytejammer communicates via Websockets
+-> The client can set up an identity so they can be identified by the server -> ByteJammer communicates via Websockets
     -> that means there's a managed connection - and we can tell if there are disconnects.
     -> Websockets can also talk both ways, so we can do interesting things like sending code the other way - so not just from client to server, but back from the server to the client.
 I've adapted the TIC Bytebattle version so it can both import and export code at the same time.
 -> We're also able to shim the code as it passes through the system, which means we can do things like add some display code for player names that only runs on the server.